DOROTHY-22/Phase-1-Project/README.md

 **Copyright and License Information:**

-Copyright (c) [Year] [Your Name]
+Copyright (c) [2025] [DOROTHY CHEPKOECH CHIRCHIR]

-This project is licensed under the [License Name] License. (e.g., MIT License, Apache License 2.0).
+This project is licensed under the [MIT] License. (e.g., MIT License, Apache License 2.0).
 If you want to use the MIT license, you can add the following to your Readme:# Phase-1-Project